JanHerca/urantiapedia/output/wikijs/en/article/Nigel_Nunn/Elle_fremit_Au_Bord.md

 As we read in Papers 36 and 65, when a world is chosen to be populated by humans, the task of evolving human life is entrusted to a group of Local Universe Sons known as Life Carriers.
 The details make for a gripping story, but what interests us here is how these Life Carriers conspire with the seven Adjutant Spirits to create an arena for conscious human thought.

 > “_The seven adjutant mind-spirits always accompany the Life Carriers to a new planet, but they should not be regarded as entities; they are more like circuits.
-The spirits of the seven universe adjutants do not function as personalities apart from the universe presence of the Divine Minister; they are in fact a level of consciousness of the Divine Minister and are always subordinate to the action and presence of their creative mother._” ([Fascicule [UB 36:5.4](/en/The_Urantia_Book/36#p5_4))
+The spirits of the seven universe adjutants do not function as personalities apart from the universe presence of the Divine Minister; they are in fact a level of consciousness of the Divine Minister and are always subordinate to the action and presence of their creative mother._” (<a id="a112_444"></a>[Fascicule [UB 36:5.4](/en/The_Urantia_Book/36#p5_4))

 The first problem confronting these Life Carriers is how to make matter receptive to mind—how to make a complex physical arrangement receptive to something as intangible as the ministry of the Adjutants; how to make biological chemistry receptive to an impulse; how to initiate an instinctive reaction, and then a delightful emotion or a heroic act, in the salty fluids of the implantation of new planetary life.

 Their approach was to do it incrementally.
 At first, their life partners had to be able to respond to the constraints of the Master Physical Controllers.
 Then they dialed in responsiveness to each of the seven adjutant circuits—the first targets of their evolutionary efforts.
 Their intricate, sequential complexification of neural patterns and hormonal recipes eventually led to humanity.
 (See Figure 1).

 > “The progeny of a Melchizedek life carrier and a Material Daughter are known as *midsoniters.* The Melchizedek father of such a race of supernal creatures eventually leaves the planet of his unique life function, and the Mother Eve of this special order of universe beings also departs upon the appearance of the seventh generation of planetary offspring.
-The direction of such a world then devolves upon her eldest son.” ([Fascicule [UB 36:4.2](/en/The_Urantia_Book/36#p4_2))
+The direction of such a world then devolves upon her eldest son.” (<a id="a118_425"></a>[Fascicule [UB 36:4.2](/en/The_Urantia_Book/36#p4_2))

 > “These mind-spirits send their influence into all inhabited worlds in the form of a differential impulse,...”